Nouns Are The Naan of Hindi

 Inflection is a fancy word that means a change in the form of a word.
 We already saw an example of this.
 There are 3 ways to say “my” in Hindi:

-All 3 are very similar but the ending inflects, which gives each a different meaning.
-And which one to use is determined by the naan of the sentence…the noun NOT whether the speaker is make or female.
+All 3 are very similar but the ending of each word changed – inflected – giving each a unique and different meaning.
+Which one to use is determined by the naan of the sentence…the noun to which the “my” belongs to; NOT whether the speaker is male or female.
+In this case the noun is “car”.
+Therefore the gender of “car” determines which “my” to use: mera, meri, or mere.

 Hindi is a highly inflectional language.

-Inflection occurs based on tense (present, past future etc.), based on gender, based on age as well as quantity.
+In Hindi, inflection can occur based on several different things: tense (present, past future etc.), gender, based, age as well as quantity.

 For native English speakers this can be a tough concept to grasp because English does not have a lot of inflection.
-We see it when going from singular to plural and a few other cases.
+The most common case of inflection in English is making a noun go from singular to plural.

 How Nouns Work in Hindi

+Let’s get back to the whole “gender of the car” thing.
 You probably already know that a noun is a person, place, thing, animal or idea.
 That means that nouns are all around us.
-The glasses you’re wearing – noun.
+The glasses you are wearing (thing) – noun.
 Your Nintendo Switch (thing) – noun.
 The Taj Mahal (place) – noun.
 Your pet peacock (animal) – noun.
 Your Nani or Dadi (person) – noun.
 But this is where the similarities between nouns in English and nouns in Hindi end.

-In Hindi, every noun has been assigned a category.
+In Hindi, every noun has been pre-assigned a category.
 There are two categories:

-Pul refers to male gender and stri refers to female category.
+Pul refers to the male category and stri refers to the female category.
 This is easier to understand when referring to people.
 For example, Mom, Nani, Dadi, Masi, your sister, and Bua would be in the stri category.
 Your Dad, Dadu, Chachu, Mamu, Masu, and brother would be in the pul category.

 But what about inanimate objects?
 What category would your teddy bear go in?
 Or the microwave in your kitchen, or a spoon?
 There’s no such thing as a male or female microwave or a male or female spoon.

-Well guess what, in Hindi these items and everything else are defined as pul or stri.
-This does NOT mean that there is such a thing as a male spoon or a female spoon but it means that the Hindi word for the item has been assigned into either the pul or stri category.
-So it is helpful to ask is microwave Mr. or Mrs.?
+Well guess what, in Hindi these items and everything else are defined as either pul or stri.
+This does NOT mean that there is such a thing as a male spoon or a female spoon, but it means that the Hindi word for the item has been assigned into either the pul or stri category.
+So it is actually helpful to ask: is microwave Mr. or Mrs.?
 Is spoon Mr. or Mrs.?

-I know this may seem silly and odd but this is what makes the world wonderful.
-Every language is unique and languages teach us about different countries and cultures.
+This may seem silly and odd but this is what makes the world wonderful.
+Every language is unique; and languages teach us about different countries and cultures.
 Speaking of languages and cultures there are lots of languages that have inflection.

 Spanish: el niño and la niña (the boy | the girl) = gender inflection